KamranNaveed/c-warfare/README.md

 - Improve UI
 - Add more maps and game features

 Executable uploaded for now can be directly run in the console.
-Will continue to update executable for people to play so they don't need to compile the code themselves.
+Will continue to update executable for people to play so they don't need to compile the code themselves.4

+Takewayas:

+Taking on this project in my intro to programming course, especially in a language like C, probably taught me more about coding than any other course during my time in university.